nacekoprivec/anomaly-detection/README.md

 It requires the following arguments in the config file:\
     * N_shifts: Number of past data, which are used to construct the feature vector. (example: 9)
     * N_latent: Dimensionality of the latent space (example: 3)
-    * K: Koefficient to determine the threshold for reconstruction error from max_err - largest error on the training set -> threshold = K*max_err (example: 0.95)
+    * K: Koefficient to determine the threshold for reconstruction error from max_err - largest error on the training set -> threshold = K*max_err (example: 0.95)<br>
+To see the train and retrain file formats see [Training files](#training-files).

 #### Training files:
-TODO section describing format of training files
+Training files for the algorithms that need training (GAN, isolationForest and PCA) must be provided in csv format with two specified columns: timestamp and ftr_vector.
+The first field contains a timestamp (in unix timestamp format) of the sample and the second one contains a string, representing the feature vector (of the same format as the une that would be recieved from consumer). <br>
+Same holds for retrain files (generated automatically by the algorithm).

 ## Examples:
-For configuration examples see configuration folder and inside it READEME file. <br> <br>
+For configuration examples see configuration folder. <br> <br>
 For example with Braila data run `python main.py -f -c braila/"configuration_file_name"`.
 The results will appear in log directory and can be analized with braila_data.ipynb notebook in notebooks directory.